jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 There are two key patterns to note: compared to the summer months, solar generation in the winter can only generate about **half as much** electricity per day as in the summer, for two reasons.

 1. There are more hours in the day where the sun is shining.
-In June, generation covers 13 hours: starting from the 5-6am slot and ending in the 6-7pm slot.[^1].
-Contrast December, where generation runs about 8 hours: from the 7-8am hour until the 3-4pm hour.
+In June, generation runs from the 5-6am slot until the 6-7pm slot.[^1].
+Contrast December, where generation runs from the 7-8am hour until the 3-4pm hour.

 2. The maximum generation per hour is **higher in the summer** due to the higher angle of the sun in the sky.
 Full sun in December generates only ~75% as much power as full sun in June.